What’s it like to stay in a trekking lodge or teahouse in Nepal?

 I brought my own tent can I camp?

 Yes, most places will let let you pitch your tent.
-They probably end up charging you about 50% of a room rate.
+They probably end up charging you about 100% of a room rate or in quieter areas 50%.
 You can use their facilities but don’t expect things like wood for a campfire or the like.
 They’ll again, charge you extra.

 If bringing your own tent then keep in mind the time of year you are going, the weather and what other equipment you will need eg,. sleeping bags etc. You’ll also need to consider how you are going to carry the tent and equipment or the cost of hiring a porter to do so.